Fiat S.p.A.: Argentina

-Fiat Automobili Srbija
+Serbia

 Its first enterprise came in 1955, when it agreed to a deal with Yugoslav carmaker Zastava to assemble Fiats for Eastern Europe.
 The first cars produced by Zastava were its versions of the Fiat 1300 and Fiat 1400.
 By 1970, Zastava was producing parts for the newer Fiat 124 and Fiat 125 models, which were assembled in Poland.
 The Zastava 750, launched in 1962, was Zastava's version of the iconic Fiat 600 minicar.
 It outlived the car on which it was based, with production lasting until 1981.
 Zastavas were not popular outside of Eastern Europe before the 1980s, although they were exported to the US and several European countries under the Yugo brand during the 1980s.

 The most famous product launched by Zastava is the Zastava 101, a front-wheel drive car based on the Fiat 128, also available as a hatchback version never sold in Italy.
 With the demise of the Zastava 750 in 1981, the minicar gap in the Zastava range was filled by the Zastava Koral, which was best known in Britain and America as the Yugo Tempo or Yugo 45/55.
 It was based on the 1971 Fiat 127, which was due to be replaced by the Fiat Uno in 1983.
 Hostility towards Yugoslavia in the wake of the 1992 civil unrest saw a swift ending of imports to both Britain and America.
 The Zastava factory in Kragujevac was later bombed, but was rebuilt after the war ended, and production continued at another factory in Kragujevac.